- Cyber

 Gabriel:

-The best example I've seen was someone transitioning from an external security consulting role into an internal one.
-First thing she did was sit down with each department head and ask: what do your people actually do, day-to-day?
+The best example I've seen was someone transitioning from a security consulting role into an internal security team.
+First thing they did was sit down with each department head and ask: what do your people actually do, day-to-day?
 How are they measured?
 What are their habits?

 Red and blue team exercises are underused here too.
-Run a scenario — a new joiner has been given excess access and is transferring files to an external platform.
+Run a scenario.
+Like a new joiner has been given excess access and is transferring files to an external platform.
 What do your controls catch?
 What did they miss?
 What's in the policy that would have prevented it?
 That kind of structured testing is how you know controls are actually embedded, not just documented.

 How do you measure whether CE+ is genuinely embedded, not just present on paper?